fbpx

 France celebrates All Saint’s Day.

-The French people visit the cemeteries of their loved ones and place chrysanthemums at the graves, it is a day where families gather together and reminisce about family members who have passed.
+The French people decorate cemeteries of their loved ones and place chrysanthemums at the graves.
+It is a day where many families gather together and reminisce about deceased relatives.

 Zhongyuan Festival: China